atugman/Cloud-Innovation-Summit-Docker/codelab.md

 ![alt-text-here](assets/1-27.png)

-Security and compliance are ongoing and everchanging tasks for organizations.
+Security and compliance are ongoing and everchanging tasks for organizations like SecureBank.
 It’s not easy for most organizations to keep track of, much less implement all of the security measures necessary to avoid cyberattacks and costly fines.
 This is precisely why the Security and Compliance Center provides you with visibility into the severity level of failed controls – companies need a starting point when it comes to understanding where they should be focusing their efforts in terms of implementing security and compliance measures.
+Using SCC, SecureBank can quickly and easily move on from their laissez faire approach to maintaining a security posture and prevent future fines.

 Let’s start by reviewing our most critical failed controls.
 We can accomplish this by clicking on the dark red bar of the “Failures” graph to view of list of all critical failed controls, as shown in the screenshot below.